< START HERE | STEP 1 | STEP 2 | STEP 3 >

 |---|

-January 2026 Update: For the ninth year in a row, the U.S. News & World Report has ranked the Mediterranean Diet as the #1 Best Diet Overall.
+🏆 Ranked #1 in the World: For 9 years in a row, the U.S. News & World Report (2026) has named the Mediterranean Diet the #1 Best Diet Overall.

 March 13, 2020